 - Real wood furniture CAN be dried out and refinished.
 Our contractor allowed us to leave it in the house as it dried with the dehumidifiers.

-- ASK FOR HELP – those of us that didn’t flood want to help you.
+- ASK FOR HELP – those of us that weren’t affected by the storm, want to help you!

 - Water marks on pictures can be taken care of by a professional photographer; save your pictures!

-- Write things down … who you talked to, claim numbers, processes you want to remember, etc. When you have “flood brain,” as we chose to call it last year, you will forget a lot.
+- Write things down … who you talked to, claim numbers, processes you want to remember, etc. When you have “flood brain,” as we chose to call it, you will forget a lot.
+I had a dedicated notebook that I wrote EVERYTHING down in so I could always refer back to it.

 - Require proof of license from ANYONE that will do repair work on your home and verify if the license if valid.
 You can call the state contractor’s board and the Better Business Bureau.